MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-sc-config-mgr.md

 ## Refresh a client with Windows 10 using Configuration Manager

 >Before starting this section, you can delete computer objects from Active Directory that were created as part of previous deployment procedures.
-Use the Active Directory Users and Computers console to remove stale entries under contoto.com\Computers, but **do not delete the computer account for PC1**.
-There should be at least two computer accounts present in the contoso.com\Computers container: one for SRV1, and one for the computer name of PC1.
+Use the Active Directory Users and Computers console to remove stale entries under contoto.com\Computers, but **do not delete the computer account (hostname) for PC1**.
+There should be at least two computer accounts present in the contoso.com\Computers container: one for SRV1, and one for the hostname of PC1.
 It is not required to delete the stale entries, this is only done to remove clutter.

 ### Install the Configuration Manager client on PC1